🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Labour Market Demand for Metal Casting Trades Workers
+Skills demand for Metal Casting Trades Worker

 Your employer is responsible for managing the visa sponsorship process with the department, including lodging your visa application and responding to any departmental queries.
 Some larger employers have dedicated migration teams; others engage external migration agents to handle the paperwork.
 The department assesses your employer's compliance history and financial stability—employers with prior compliance issues may face processing delays or nomination rejections.